Read our endorsements here:

-Bethesda Drug Rehabilitation is such a safe environment and all the staff are highly qualified and masters in the field of recovering from addictions.
+Bethesda Residential Sobriety is such a safe environment and all the staff are highly qualified and masters in the field of recovering from addictions.
 I’m grateful for the changes they have made in my Fiancés life and if it had not been for their help and guidance, I would have lost my future wife.

 Bethesda steered my hopelessly addicted daughter into over 8 years of recovery from addiction so far – this has restored an utterly broken family into a family unit which is now stronger than it ever was – forever grateful!!

 Going to Colin at Bethesda opened my eyes to the fact that addiction can apply to anything; to status, sugar, pornography, internet, gaming.
 I was treated as if I had a ‘soul sickness,’ and I was helped to see that I was avoiding an inherent emptiness and unease that I was habitually (and, in some cases, destructively) seeking to subdue.

 Should you wish to fill the void with something more substantial than crack cocaine or credit cards, then Colin’s passion for what he believes will certainly give you a new perspective to consider.
 Having had personal experience of his views on addiction and recovery, I suggest his words (and the delivery style) may not always be comfortable to hear; but you will experience an authenticity, passion, and satiety from Colin’s words that no academic literature or ‘just say no’ school campaigns can ever hope to achieve.
 His knowledge on the subject always carried more weight because of his honest disclosure of his own past, addiction, recovery, and family.